JetBrains/guide/site/go/tutorials/simple_rag_with_go/writing_code/index.md

 ![step4](./images/2-1.png)

-You can find the Knowledge Base ID in the Knowledge Base dashboard.
+The Knowledge Base ID can be found in the Knowledge Base dashboard.
 Click [here](https://docs.aws.amazon.com/bedrock/latest/userguide/models-supported.html) if you're looking for the `ModelArn` and a list of supported foundation models.

 ![kb](./images/knowledge_base.png)